Set up Ubuntu on an external drive

 it on with the external drive plugged in, you should get

-selection menu which contains Ubuntu.
+a grub selection menu which contains Ubuntu.

 Information source